 Where to Find Sprouted Oatmeal

-If you are interested in investigating whether a bag of sprouted oatmeal makes sense for your food budget, this is the brand I use.
+If you are interested in investigating whether a bag of sprouted rolled oats makes sense for your food budget, this is the brand I use.
 It is both organic and gluten free.
-As of the writing of this article, this company is the only one currently offering sprouted oatmeal for sale.
-If you know of any others, please let us know about them in the comments section.
+Sprouted steel cut oats are also available now!

 Despite the ease of buying a bag of sprouted oatmeal, I do recommend going the soaked oatmeal route as much as possible because this is the most budget friendly way to go.
 Sprouted oatmeal is obviously going to command a premium price due to the time intensive process required to produce it.
 However, keeping a bag of sprouted oatmeal in the pantry for that occasional need is a reasonable food expense for most households in my experience.